Semi-acoustic guitar: Usage

 The semi-acoustic and semi-hollow body guitars were used widely by jazz musicians in the 1930s.
 The guitar became used in pop, folk, and blues.
 The guitars sometimes produced feedback when played through an amplifier at a loud level so they were unpopular for bands that had to play loud enough to perform in large venues.
-As rock became more experimental in the late 60s and 70s, the guitar became more popular because players learned to use its feedback issues creatively; One example is Ted Nugent, who primarily plays the semi-acoustic Gibson Byrdland.
+As rock became more experimental in the late 60s and 70s, the guitar became more popular because players learned to use its feedback issues creatively.

-Semi-hollow guitars share some of the tonal characteristics of hollow guitars, such as their praised warmth and clean tone.
-However, the addition of the central block helps to manage feedback and allows the guitar to be played normally at higher gain and higher volume.
-Semi-hollow guitars with a central block are also more durable than fully hollow guitars, whose sound is particularly popular with jazz, blues, rockabilly and psychobilly guitarists.
+Semi-hollow guitars share some of the tonal characteristics of hollow guitars, such as their praised warmth and clean tone, but with less risk of undesirable feedback.
+Their sound is particularly popular with jazz, blues, rockabilly and psychobilly guitarists.

 Today, semi-acoustic and semi-hollow body guitars are still popular among many artists across various genres.
-Examples include Dan Auerbach of The Black Keys, renowned jazz guitarist George Benson, John Scofield, multi-instrumentalist Paul McCartney and former Guns N' Roses member Izzy Stradlin.
-Famous guitarists of the past who have used semi acoustic guitars include John Lennon of the Beatles and B.B.
-King, both of whom have had signature semi-acoustic models released.
+Examples include Dan Auerbach of The Black Keys, renowned jazz guitarist George Benson, John Scofield, multi-instrumentalist Paul McCartney, former Guns N' Roses member Izzy Stradlin, John Lennon of the Beatles, and B.B.
+King, and rock musician Ted Nugent.
 Semi-acoustic guitars have also been valued as practice guitars because, when played "unplugged," they are quieter than full acoustic guitars, but more audible than solid-body electric guitars because of their open cavity.
 They are also popular because the cavities reduce the weight of the guitar.

-With most solid-body guitars, the electronics are accessed, repaired, or replaced by removing either the pick guard or an access panel on the back of the guitar's body.
-In a semi-acoustic guitar, where there is no solid body to create a chamber to house the electronics, these components are pushed or pulled through the lower f-hole of the guitar's body.

-Variations

-Other semi-acoustic instruments include basses and mandolins.
-These are similarly constructed to semi-acoustic guitars, and are used in the same ways and with the same limitations.

-Some semi-acoustic models have a fully hollow body (for instance the Gibson ES-175 and Epiphone Casino), others may have a solid center block running the length and depth of the body, called semi hollow body (for instance the Gibson ES-335).